 NOTE: Corrections and additional links & sources are very welcome on firstname.lastname@example.org or @PowerDNS_Bert.

 The main sources

 The RIVM is the “Dutch CDC”.
-COVID-19 is a notifiable disease, and you have to notify RIVM.
+COVID-19 is a notifiable disease, and you have to notify RIVM (if you are a registered health professional or working for one, see below).
 They keep a database called OSIRIS in which the notifications are tracked.
 This is in effect a list of everyone that has ever had a positive COVID-19 test in The Netherlands.
 Every day at 14:15 local time, an extract of OSIRIS is published.
 This data is good for knowing how many people are infected and roughly where.
 It also tracks which patients were ever hospitalised and which ones died, but this metadata lags behind other data sources.
 The semantics of the data released are weird and often lead to confusion, but see below.

 The National Coordination Center for Patient Distribution (Landelijk Coordinatiecentrum Patienten Spreiding, LCPS) keeps track of the capacity of all hospitals and their intensive care units.
 The numbers they report reflect capacity and not individual patients.

 The NICE Foundation (Stichting NICE) also tracks hospitalizations and they report both total numbers and admissions (but, not discharges).
 So if 50 patients get admitted and 20 get discharged, NICE will report +50 for the day, but LCPS would say +30.

 Note that in reality, since reporting timeframes differ between RIVM, LCPS and NICE, the numbers will never match up on a day to day basis.